potatolain/nesnet/README.md

 # How is this different from ConnectedNES?

 Well, for one it's a lot less pretty.
-Seriously, I have no balloons or anything in my demo!
+Seriously, I have no balloons or anything in my demos!

 Also, ConnectedNES is very purpose-built.
 The photon software is built to receive events from a node client running on a server - specifically tailored to your NES.
 The NES actually receives push events through the controller port whenever